luthfiadityaa/SimeDarby-Wiki/Basic-Design/DFD-WMS/Retrieval/Specific-Location-Retrieval-Setting.md

  style id12msg fill:#00cc66,stroke:#006633,color:#ffffff
 :::

-All Carton Retrieval operation at Ambient or Tempering will be retrieved to Station **<span style="color:green">1201-1209 & 1301-1303</span>** where the related DNCARRYNFO data will be processed in Retrieval Sender.
+All Pallet Retrieval operation at Ambient or Tempering will be retrieved to Station **<span style="color:green">1201-1209 & 1301-1303</span>** where the related DNCARRYNFO data will be processed in Retrieval Sender.
 ID12 will be sent after related tables are updated successfully.

 ###<span style="color:skyblue; font-weight:bold">Table Operation DML</span>